RichardLitt/awesome-fantasy/README.md

 > According to The Nice and Accurate Prophecies of Agnes Nutter, Witch (the world's only completely accurate book of prophecies, written in 1655, before she exploded), the world will end on a Saturday.
 Next Saturday, in fact.
 Just before dinner.

 > So the armies of Good and Evil are amassing, Atlantis is rising, frogs are falling, tempers are flaring.
 Everything appears to be going according to Divine Plan.
-Except a somewhat fussy angel and a fast-living demon—both of whom have lived amongst Earth's mortals since The Beginning and have grown rather fond of the lifestyle—are not actually looking forward to the coming Rapture.
+Except a somewhat fussy angel and a fast-living demon — both of whom have lived amongst Earth's mortals since The Beginning and have grown rather fond of the lifestyle — are not actually looking forward to the coming Rapture.

 > And someone seems to have misplaced the Antichrist . . .